Amethyst View

 Vivid

 Goal: Vivid to Strong.
-Brownish masks lower value.
+Brownish reduces purity.

 Eye-Clean

 Must be eye-clean.
-Inclusions are deal-breakers.
+Inclusions are rarely accepted.

 Excellent